 I’ve come a long way in the last year by adopting an attitude of ‘do the worst first.’
 Turn the TV off and move away from distractions.
 Do not check your phone or your email.
 Tell yourself you’ll spend 15 minutes starting the task and see where you go from there.
 Momentum is everything.

 With the really tedious jobs – big marking jobs for example, that require highlighted grids, stamps and stickers, and half a page of comments for the kids not to read – are often better broken down into smaller jobs.
-I used to tackle sets of books with blinkered determination; I had to wipe the job off my list at all costs, even if it meant spending the whole weekend marking.
-Now, I realise that it’s much more sensible to have a good weekend and recharge my batteries, and mark 6 books each day for a week.
+In the first few years of my career, I used to tackle sets of books with blinkered determination; I had to wipe the job off my list at all costs, even if it meant spending the whole weekend marking.
+Feeling burnt out after only a few years, I realised that it’s much more sensible to have a good weekend and recharge my batteries, and mark 6 books each day for a week.
 I’m certain that this not only improved my quality of life, but also the quality of my marking and assessment.

 If the task doesn’t need to be done now, allow yourself to procrastinate on purpose.While Vaden reminds us that procrastination is still ‘the killer or all success,’ he distinguishes this final step from the latter as a conscious choice to put something off until a more appropriate time, or until it fits into one of the other stages above.
 He talks about this as a means of ‘mitigating the unexpected change cost.’

 I love this last idea!
-Education is plagued with change – change dictated from above (usually by people who haven’t and couldn’t teach themselves); it’s rarely useful; it’s frequently harmful towards children, staff and the profession; and mostly it’s just unnecessary.
-This ‘change for change’s sake’ has resulted in so much wasted time when my completed tasks/projects/resources/lesson plans /initiatives/ presentations/ displays/paperwork were binned after a term to make way for yet another new ‘drive for improvement’ or ‘success initiative.’
+Education is plagued with change – change dictated from above (often by people who haven’t and couldn’t teach themselves); it’s rarely useful; it’s frequently harmful towards children, staff and the profession; and mostly it’s just unnecessary.
+From a personal point of view, this ‘change for change’s sake’ resulted in so much wasted time when my completed tasks/projects/resources/lesson plans /initiatives/ presentations/ displays/paperwork were binned after a term to make way for yet another new ‘drive for improvement’ or ‘success initiative.’

 When I get behind an idea, I tend to go in full force with my heart and my soul.
 I believe in a job well done.
 I enjoy this: it’s who I am.
 But I’m also aware that if I don’t hold back a little with the way things are, I’m in danger of become extremely frustrated and cynical.
 In a three-round fight, if you throw all of your weight into every punch, you’re going to run out of steam in the first round.
 You need to throw a few jabs too.
 You need to be efficient with your energy and your power if you want to win, or even survive.
 Within the context of the classroom, this might mean doing only what is required when the latest initiative is introduced, and waiting to see if it’s still around in 6 months before you really hit the planning/displays/resources with some gusto.